Katherine Elks - Dip. Couns, MBACP

 Areas of counselling I deal with

 I offer a free 'getting to know each other' assessment session to establish what a client is seeking from therapy, to see whether we can successfully build a working relationship and to go over some of the practical details (cancellation arrangements, confidentiality policy etc).
-This taster session lasts 30 minutes.
+This taster session is a 20 minute phone call .

 Fees for my clinic work can be discussed separately.

 If you are considering therapy but unsure whether to proceed, I am happy to talk this through with you and answer any of your questions.
-Should that be the case, please call, leave your contact details and I will get back to you.
+Should that be the case, please call or email , leave your contact details and I will get back to you.